LitiumAB/Education/Developer Education/Presentation/public/presentation.md

   * i.e. in multi server environments an event is triggered **on the current server only**.

-  * Adjust scope when publishing an event to also send it to all servers via service bus
+  * Adjust scope when publishing an event to also send it to all servers via service bus (others servers are updated **“near real time”**)

 --